 - There is a lack of objective evidence or laboratory findings that define any specific illness.

 Reactions can be quite debilitating to those that report symptoms of MCS – some even wear masks in public (like the one illustrated above).
-MCS was originally called “clinical ecology” which became MCS, and is also called IEI, to reflect the fact that any actual sensitivity to any chemical has not been established.
+MCS has had many names including “allergic toxemia”, “cerebral allergy”, and “ecologic illness” but is now referred to as MCS, (and IEI), to reflect the fact that any actual sensitivity to any chemical has not been established.
 The most commonly reported sensitivities are to products like perfumes, scented products, pesticides, solvents, “off-gassing” of products like carpets and plastics.
 Other contributors include food additives, dental fillings, and sometimes even electromagnetic waves.
 Candida is sometimes included as a toxin that also causes sensitivities.

 The idea of MCS/IEI is not implausible.
 People could conceivably react in a strongly negative way to small exposures to a chemical irritant.
 However, scientific investigations fail to show a consistent or repeatable pattern of effects.
 Reactions to noxious chemicals can vary but usually cause symptoms like headache, fatigue, confusion, depression, and muscle/joint pain.
 There is no specific set of symptoms that establishes MCS or can clearly distinguishes it from syndromes like fibromyalgia.
 There are no established laboratory tests that can diagnose MCS.
 No biochemical model has been shown to cause MCS.
 Chemical sensitivities have been ruled out owing to chemical challenges that cause symptoms only in the absence of proper blinding.
 Consequently, the chemicals commonly blamed for MCS have not been shown to actually cause the symptoms of the condition.